-The auxiliary fuse panel located in the starboard console storage area provides a source of power for electronics in addition to the accessory switches and breakers.
-The fuse block receives power from the positive bus bar.
+There are two auxiliary fuse panels located in the starboard console storage area.
+The larger of the two provides a source of power for factory installed accessories such as the lights and horn.
+The smaller fuse panel is provided for electronics and other non-factory installed accessories.
+The fuse blocks receive power from the positive bus bar.
 Your model utilizes the automotive type fuse.